deniskapel/topic_rec/README.md

 5. For the demosntration purposes, predict() is using both original dict and the one generated for the new dataset.
 It will allow to compare the original tokens, predictions and targets.

+To explore in the future:

+* Cluster themes and save centroids
+* Train smaller models for each theme
+* When a new sample comes, based on its vector and the centroids, find the most relevant theme and use its model
+* Compare the results of out-of-domain cases with outputs given by a single model only

 TODO: refactor to allow switching between bidirectional and forwad-only LSTM